Updated: November 26, 2020 by Agnes Talalaev

 It can cost a lot to get the team together, but the ROI is invaluable.
 To meet the people you are working together on a daily basis and spend some quality time together will always end in high energy and will indeed, in the end, increase productivity and communication.

 So one of the deep concerns we faced whit remote team security when we started building a secure remote team was how to keep the data as safe as possible.
 As you maybe know practices like sending passwords via email is something that people working in the cybersecurity field will consider as downright stupid.

 Having a remote working security policy in place is essential for every team, cybersecurity-related work or not because it’s a first step for building a secure environment around the business.
-As you may already know, the number one weak link for businesses when talking about cybersecurity are the people.
+As you may already know, the number one weak link for businesses when talking about cybersecurity is the people.

 Another example of a security risk is phishing emails, it’s always extremely important to double-check the email and sender name.
 Phishing emails are getting more and more advanced and we have come across to even the sneakiest ones that are even for people working in cybersecurity hard to spot in a quick overview.